simbroadcasts/node-insim/README.md

 #### Multiple hosts

-Tho connect to multiple hosts at once, create a new `InSim` instance for each host.
+To connect to multiple hosts at once, create a new `InSim` instance for each host.

 ```ts
 import { InSim } from 'node-insim';